jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Screenshot of the Visual Studio Output view, with the Publish Succeeded message circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image50.png "Visual Studio Output view")

+    >**Note:** Your URL will differ from the one shown in the Output screenshot because it has to be globally unique.

 8. A new browser should automatically open the new web applications.
 Validate the website by clicking the **Store** link on the menu.
+You should see product items.
 As long as products return, the connection to the database is successful.

     ![Screenshot of the Store link.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image51.png "Store link")